Back to the Dark Ages

 Want to eliminate over-population, wipe out the high cost of healthcare, reduce unemployment, etc. ???

-The answer is obvious.
-Shut down the hospitals.
-Fine doctors and nurses for prolonging the quality of our lives, ban health care altogether.
-Or....if you want to avoid the appearance of callousness, turn the entire health care industry over to gov't regulation to 'manage' it and it will soon go the way of social security and public education.
+The problem is obvious.
+We are living longer than ever and for this I blame modern medical industry.
+For those of us who long for the good 'ole' days of rampant disease and mass starvation but, hey, we could at least afford the premiums, my solution is that we turn the entire health care industry over to government regulation to 'manage' and it will soon go the way of social security and public education.
 You can always blame whichever political party of your preference.

 In short, we must go backward if we are to move forward!

-Good grief, people!
-What's wrong with us?
-Has humanity been reduced to a bunch of namby-pamby cry-babies?
-During the dark ages people were so miserable, they were lined up to die.
-They had to invent new and interesting diseases like the Black Death or the Bubonic Plauge.
 And wars?!!
 They couldn't keep enough wars scheduled.
-War's really weren't the refined affairs we see today but were basically arranged like turkey shoots; where both sides lined up and politely took turns wiping out each other, one rank at a time.
+War's really weren't the refined affairs we see today but were basically arranged like turkey shoots; where both sides lined up and politely took turns wiping out the other, one rank at a time.
 Think of a game of Red Rover...with guns!
-And the gov't did its part by holding mass starvations...and if there were any stragglers, they routinely rounded up random groups of people for public executions (hint of sarcasm).
+And the gov't did its part by holding mass starvation...and if there were any stragglers, they routinely rounded up random groups of people for public executions (hint of sarcasm).

 Is this too cheery a picture?
 Let's listen in on the town crier in the 'ye olde towne square';

-Let me give out a big high five to technology; and Joseph Guillotine, who (obviously so) invented the device bearing his own name that ushered in a realm of terror and population control; previously we had to rely on hangings which were replaced by a kinder and gentler method of execation (more sarcasm).
+Let's not forget the advances from technology.
+Along came Joseph Guillotine, who (obviously so) invented the device bearing his own name that ushered in a realm of terror and population control; previously we had to rely on hangings which were replaced by a kinder and gentler method of execution (more sarcasm)

 Flogging & blogging